Beijing Bus: Hours

 Service on most bus lines begins between 5:00 and 6:00 and end between 20:00 and 23:00.
 The 夜-series night bus lines begin service at 23:20 and run until between 4:30 and 5:00.

 Bus stops

 Bus stops are marked with route signs that indicate the name of the stop, route number, hours of operation, fare schedule and each stop on the route.
 Bus route signs are only in Chinese.

 Boarding protocol

 On buses with two doors, the front door is used for entry and the back door for deboarding.
 On articulated buses and tri-axle buses with three doors, the middle door is used for entry and the front and rear doors for deboarding.

 Routes

 BPT's buses use the following route number scheme and fare schedule.
+Route numbers are often displayed using seven-segment displays on older buses.

 Other character designations in line numbers: